santagoy/san-tagoy-neoc/content/posts/meditations-sugar-spice-expiry.md

     is unfair.
 Hourglasses run out of sand.
     Neither of us around
     for Christmas parties.
-    You, unable to ask me
+    Unalive you, unable to
-    for favors and errands.
+    ask me for little favors.
-    I, crushed that I can't
+    I, now gone, crushed
-    do anything for you.
+    that I can't do anything
+    for you.
 Our ashes inevitable.

 Luckily again—knock on wood a hundred times—
     we're not crossing yet.